 ‘Are not all angels ministering spirits, sent to serve those who will inherit salvation’.Hebrews 1:14, NIV

 As we go through the resurrection accounts, we quickly become aware of the weakness of alternative explanations that have been offered for the resurrection of Jesus.
 Let me just make two comments about this that are relevant to what we studied today.
 The concept of the stolen body of Jesus is clearly what the Jewish authorities passed around the community, as an explanation for the empty tomb.
-We've already explained a number of reasons why this is improbable, but there's an even greater reason which is that how come six weeks later, when the church starts, the disciples so confidently proclaimed the resurrection of Jesus, and convince so many people, if they know it's not true, and they know where the body is, and they know that Jesus never rose again from the dead, and they know that the cost to them could be their lives for proclaiming this fact.
+We have already explained a number of reasons why this is improbable, but there is an even greater reason which is that how come six weeks later, when the Church starts, the disciples so confidently proclaimed the resurrection of Jesus, and convince so many people, if they know it is not true, know where the body is, and that Jesus never rose again from the dead.
+They know that the cost to them could be their lives for proclaiming this fact.
 The stolen body theory of the resurrection of Jesus, to explain resurrection by an alternative explanation, is weak.
 It is also very weak to suggest this is a hallucination, or mystical experience.
-The physicality of the event is firmly emphasised in the gospel accounts as, for example, when the women clasp the feet of Jesus and worshipped him, when he appeared to them near the tomb.
-We're going to continue our story and see what else happens on Easter Sunday, in terms of resurrection appearances in our next episode.
+The physicality of the event is firmly emphasised in the Gospel accounts as, for example, when the women clasp the feet of Jesus and worshipped him, when he appeared to them near the tomb.
+We are going to continue our story and see what else happens on Easter Sunday, in terms of resurrection appearances in our next episode.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.